pistarlab/landia/README.md

 * Observation Spaces
     - Box(0,255,shape=(42,42)).
 42x42 RGB Images
-    - NOTE: The resolution is a paramter with 42x42 as the default
+    - The resolution is a paramter with 42x42 as the default
+    - Currently only support for non-perspective 3rd person view (same as human)

 * Action Space
     - Descrete(11)